yanghengtang/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `MediConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 View all patients’ records**

 **MSS**

-1. User requests to list persons
+1. User requests to view all patients’ records.
-2. AddressBook shows a list of persons
+2. MediConnect shows the patients’ records.
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

+* 1a.
+The command is invalid.
+    * 1a1.
+MediConnect shows an error message.

+  Use case ends.

+**Use case: UC02 View a patient's records**

+**MSS**

+1. User requests to view a patient's records.
+2. MediConnect shows the patient’s record.

+    Use case ends.

+**Extensions**

+* 1a.
+The command is invalid.
+    * 1a1.
+MediConnect shows an error message.

+  Use case resumes at step 1.
+* 1b.
+The patient does not exist in the system.
+    * 1b1.
+MediConnect shows an error message.

+  Use case ends.

+**Use case: UC03 Add a patient**

+**MSS**

+1. User requests to add a specific patient to the list
+2. AddressBook adds the specific patient to the list

+Use case ends.

+**Extensions**

+* 1a.MediConnect detects that the arguments provided to add a patient is invalid.
+    * 1a1.
+MediConnect shows an error message.

+  Use case resumes at step 1.

+* 1b.
+MediConnect detects that patient to be added already exists in the system
+    * 1b1.
+MediConnect shows an error message.

+  Use case ends.

+**Use case: UC04 Edit a patient’s details/notes**

+**MSS**

+1. User requests to edit a specific patient’s details.
+2. MediConnect shows the current details of the patient to the user.
+3. User edits the patient’s details.
+4. MediConnect edits the patient’s details.

+Use case ends.

+**Extensions**

+* 1a.MediConnect detects that the arguments provided to edit a patient is invalid.
+    * 1a1.
+MediConnect shows an error message.
+    * 1a2 MediConnect requests for the correct input.

+  Use case resumes at step 1.
+* 1b.
+MediConnect detects that patient to be edited does not exist in the system
+  * 1b1.
+MediConnect shows an error message.

+  Use case ends.
+* 3a.MediConnect detects that the arguments provided to edit a patient is invalid.
+  * 3a1.
+MediConnect shows an error message.
+  * 3a2 MediConnect requests for the correct input.

+  Steps 3a1-3a2 are repeated until user inputs correct input.
+  Use case resumes at step 4.

+**Use case: UC05 Delete a patient**

+**MSS**

+1. User requests to list patients.
+2. MediConnect shows a list of patients.
+3. User requests to delete a specific patient in the list.
+4. MediConnect deletes the person.

+Use case ends.

+**Extensions**

 * 2a.
 The list is empty.

 Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+MediConnect shows an error message.

   Use case resumes at step 2.

-*{More to be added}*

 ### Non-Functional Requirements